virtualsquare/vdeplug_agno/README.md

 Requirements: [vdeplug4](https://github.com/rd235/vdeplug4) and openssl.

-vdeplug\_agno uses the auto-tools, so the standard procedure to build and install this vdeplug plugin module is the following:
+vdeplug\_agno uses cmake, so the standard procedure to build and install this vdeplug plugin module is the following:
 ```
+$ mkdir build
-$ autoreconf -if
+$ cd build
-$ ./configure
+$ cmake ..
 $ make
 $ sudo make install
 ```